Welcome to today's edition of the Rush 24-7 podcast.

 Let me say.

-You know, let me say that a Barack Obama is a clean black guy and watch how few seconds it takes for this to reverberate all over the place.
+You know, let me say that Barack Obama is a clean black guy and watch how few seconds it takes for this to reverberate all over the place.

-He'll be given a chance to explain his remarks to come up with something.
+He'll be given a chance to explain his remarks.

-Oh, come I can't believe people are taking it this way.
+Oh, come, I can't believe people are taking it this way.

 No, I was an ultimate compliment.